 As the name suggests, Addo Elephant NP is a perfect place to see wild elephants.
 This park is home to over 600 elephants and they are all around.
 Many other African animals live here as well and if you are really lucky, you may even get to spot The Big 5…

-TIP: You can easily explore the park on a self-drive safari, but – as always – guided open-jeep safari tour will give you a very different experience.
+TIP: You can easily explore the park on a self-drive safari.
+But – as always – a guided open-jeep safari tour will give you a very different experience.
 If you come here for a few days and have your own car, I suggest you do both – visit the park on your own but also book at least one safari ride.

 11. iSimangaliso Wetland Park

 Listed as a UNESCO World Heritage Site, iSimangaliso Wetland Park has a lot to more to offer than it looks at first sight.
-It’s not that widely know and definitely not one of the main tourist attractions in South Africa, but it’s well worth a trip.
+It’s not that widely known and definitely not one of the main tourist attractions in South Africa, but it’s well worth a trip.

 iSimangaliso Wetland Park has it all: beautiful scenery, unique landscapes, white-sand beaches, snorkeling, diving, and lots of wildlife.
 You can expect to see rhino, zebra, buffalo, troop baboons, wildebeest, and even elephants, to name just a few…

 One of the main reasons tourists visit this area is to see hippos in the wild. iSimangaliso Wetland Park is a paradise for water-loving animals and is, therefore, one of the best places to see hippos and crocodiles in South Africa.

 TIP: You can visit the park by car, but if you really want to get close to the hippos and the crocodiles in a safe way, it’s best to book St. Lucia estuary boat tour.
 The boat tour takes just two hours, so you can spend the rest of the time self-driving and exploring the park.

 12. Pilanesberg National Park